Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 ## Rewards
+User's aMATICb balance grows daily.
+It can be desribed as `daily rewards / total share * user's share`.

-Validators receive rewards on the regular basis.
+Validators receive rewards on the regular basis at the end of each epoch.

 The APY is calculated from the validators' rewards.

+## Validators

+There is a single [ANKR validator on Polygon](https://wallet.polygon.technology/staking/validators/31).

 ## Smart contracts